-The Discounted Cash Flow (DCF) method has been used to arrive at the valuation.
+The Discounted Cash Flow (DCF) method is used to arrive at the valuation of a business.
 DCF values the business entity as an asset, computing its present value from expected future cash flows.
 These cash flows are discounted back to today’s money value using the "Cost of Equity".
-This approach has the advantage of allowing the business value to be assessed under a range of risk/uncertainty assumptions, through varying the Cost of Equity (see the chart below).
+This approach has the advantage of allowing the business value to be assessed under a range of risk/uncertainty assumptions, by varying the Cost of Equity (see the chart below).

 The Asking Price is the best quoted price at which the business owner is willing to sell the business.

 Whilst Sales Revenue doesn't feature directly in the valuation, it's presented as the starting point because forecast sales have a major influence on Net Profit, which is a key driver in the calculation.
-Also, Sales Revenue is the main indicator of business size.
+In addition, Sales Revenue is the main indicator of business size.

-Total sales less both direct costs and overhead.
+Net Profit is total sales less both direct costs and overheads.
 The higher the profit forecast, the higher the business valuation.

-Expected average Seller's Discretionary Expenditure (SDE) over the next four years.
-SDE is a cash outflow of discretionary expenditure that is not part of normal business operations such as one owner’s benefits, one time investments, and any non-related expenses.
-Discretionary earnings are added back to Free Cash Flow to Equity (FCFE) and therefore increase business valuation.
+This is the expected average Seller's Discretionary Expenditure (SDE) over the next four years.
+SDE is a cash outflow of discretionary expenditure that is not part of normal business operations, such as an owner’s benefits, one time investments, and any non-related expenses.
+Discretionary earnings are added back to Free Cash Flow to Equity (FCFE) and, therefore, increase the business valuation.

 Expected Average SDE: $10,000 /year

 The difference between the Current Assets and Current Liabilities represents the Working Capital available to the business.
-The valuation tool calculates the change in Working Capital available using the estimated growth rate.
-The greater the increase in forecast Working Capital (calculated as Current Assets less Current Liabilities), the lower the Free Cash Flow to Equity (FCFE), and the lower the business valuation.
-Conversely, if Working Capital is forecast to reduce then this increases FCFE and in turn the business valuation.
+The valuation tool calculates the change in Working Capital available using the estimated growth rate(s).
+The greater the increase in forecast Working Capital (calculated as Current Assets less Current Liabilities), the lower the Free Cash Flow to Equity (FCFE) and the lower the business valuation.
+Conversely, if Working Capital is forecast to reduce, then this increases FCFE and, in turn, the business valuation.

-Planned purchases of new Fixed Assets over the next four years.
-Expenditure on fixed assets reduces FCFE and therefore business valuation, whilst asset sales (if any) increase FCFE and the valuation.
+These a planned purchases of new Fixed Assets over the next four years.
+Expenditure on fixed assets reduces the FCFE and, therefore, the business valuation, whereas asset sales (if any) increase the FCFE and the valuation.

 Depreciation Rate: 20 %

-Loan repayments decrease FCFE and therefore reduce business valuation.
-New loans, on the contrary, will increase FCFE and business's value.
+Loan repayments decrease the FCFE and, therefore, reduce the business valuation.
+New loans, on the contrary, will increase the FCFE and the business's value.

 |+||Depreciation on existing assets||$5,000||$5,000||$5,000||$5,000||$5,000|